JLester777/PL_FinalProject/README.md

 - Preview

 How to set-up/run this project:

     step1: Download the zip file and extract it to your C:\xampp\htdocs.

-    step2: open xampp and open phpmyadmin, then import the file pcrmsdb.sql.
+    step2: open xampp(start it) and open phpmyadmin( then import the file pcrmsdb.sql.)

     step3: go to browser and type http://localhost/Police-rms/public/Login.php.